comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 | call-ldp-idx-filt | 114,800 | 123,058 | 15,075 | 17,192 | 0 | 0.00 | 0.00% | 7 |

 <figcaption markdown="block">
-Aggregated results for the different combinations across all 7 **short** queries.
+Aggregated results for the different combinations across 7 **short** queries.
 </figcaption>
 </figure>

+These results show that there are combinations of approaches that achieve a very high level of accuracy for discover queries, and an average level of accuracy for short queries.
+We will elaborate on these results in more detail hereafter.

 ### Discussion